88Rehaan88/airline_agentic_assistant/README.md

 ## 1. Project Overview:
 This project is an agentic aviation assistant that answers Boeing 737 Operations Manual questions using FastAPI, OpenAI’s Responses API and a hybrid RAG pipeline.
-The agent can search the manual, look up performance tables, and call datetime, weather tools—without LangChain agents or the OpenAI Agents SDK.
+The agent can search the manual, look up performance tables, and call datetime, weather tools-without LangChain agents or the OpenAI Agents SDK.

 It supports:

-- Normal text queries — procedures, policies, limitations (semantic search + LLM reranking)
+- Normal text queries - procedures, policies, limitations (semantic search + LLM reranking)
-- Numeric / table queries — takeoff climb limit, field limit, obstacle limit weights (structured table extraction)
+- Numeric / table queries - takeoff climb limit, field limit, obstacle limit weights (structured table extraction)
-- Tool-augmented queries — current UTC time and live weather for any city
+- Tool-augmented queries - current UTC time and live weather for any city

 The assistant exposes a single /ask API endpoint and returns:
 - The final grounded answer